typelevel/cats-effect/docs/typeclasses/async.md

 This strange formulation means that only operations up to those defined by `MonadCancel` are in scope within the body of `Cont`.
 The third element of the tuple is a natural transformation used to lift `k(cb)` and any finalizers into `G`.
-With that in place, the implementation is actually very similar to what we had above, but statically prohibits us from calling unsafe operations.
+With that in place, the implementation is actually almost identical to what we had above, but statically prohibits us from calling unsafe operations.

 ```scala